-During the 2013 northern spotted owl survey season a total of 808 calling stations were used to conduct nighttime surveys of the sample quadrats and Timber Harvesting Plan surveys.
-A total of 914 daytime status and follow-up visits were conducted.
+During the 2014 northern spotted owl survey season a total of 791 calling stations were used to conduct nighttime surveys of the sample quadrats and Timber Harvesting Plan surveys.
+A total of 849 daytime status and follow-up visits were conducted.
 All core sites and all activity sites within the sample quadrats were visited to determine occupancy, reproductive status, and reproductive success (if applicable).

-Management objective 1 of the HCP, which requires the maintenance of a minimum of 108 activity sites in the HCP area, was met in 2013 with 208 total activity sites including the 108 core sites.
-Management objective 2, which calls for maintenance of spotted owl pairs on a five-year running average of 80% at core activity sites, was met in 2013 with a running average of 81%.
-The pair occupancy rate for 2013 was also 81% (87 of the 108 cores sites were occupied by a pair of spotted owls).
+Management objective 1 of the HCP, which requires the maintenance of a minimum of 108 activity sites in the HCP area, was met in 2014 with 136 total occupied activity sites including the 108 core sites.
+There are currently 215 total activity sites (occupied and unoccupied) on the property.
+Management objective 2, which calls for maintenance of spotted owl pairs on a five-year running average of 80% at core activity sites, was met in 2014 with a five-year running average of 82%.
+The pair occupancy rate for 2014 alone was 84% (91 of the 108 cores sites were occupied by a pair of spotted owls).
 Management objective 3 requires the maintenance of a five-year running average reproductive rate of at least 0.61 fledged young per pair for the core sites (for those pairs monitored to determine reproductive output).
-Nesting activity was verified for 18 of the 87 pairs (of the 108 core sites), and a total of 24 young were fledged, resulting in a reproductive rate of 0.28 in 2013.
-The five-year running average of the reproductive rate for the fifteenth year of the HCP is 0.52, below the requirements of management objective 3.
+Nesting activity was verified for 33 of the 91 pairs (of the 108 core sites), and a total of 45 young were fledged, resulting in a reproductive rate of 0.49 in 2014.
+The five-year running average of the reproductive rate for the sixteenth year of the HCP is 0.42, below the requirements of management objective 3.